PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

 ### Received Packet Size

 We can check the size of any packets that we receive from the server.
-In our game example, we would do this in our *GameSparksManager.cs* script’s *OnPacketRecieved()* method.
+In our game example, we would do this in our *GameSparksManager.cs* script’s *OnPacketReceived()* method.
 Here we can send the details from all packets to the game-controller so we can use it as you please.

 In this example, we're just going to send the packet size from the incoming packet to the *GameController.cs* class so we can log the incoming packet size: